 Consecrated life is a response to God’s invitation to deep friendship and loving service to others.
-Consecrated life gives witness to the life of Jesus through vows of poverty, chastity, and obedience.
+In living a vocation, we give witness to the life of Jesus through vows of poverty, chastity, and obedience.

 “Be who God meant you to be and you will set the world on fire,” said Saint Catherine of Siena, one of our patron saints and an early doctor of the Church.
 The freedom, so explicit in her words, has led each of our Sisters to share herself with the world through ministries of all kinds.